gfpkelly1986/beginners-bitcoin/README.md

 # Bugs (During Development)
 - Duplicate CSS code
    - A major bug during development was duplicate code copied into the CSS Stylesheet.
 I had hit CTRL C as opossed to CTRL X on some code to move it down the page and it was not until major styles started to fail that I realised the error.
-To fix I had to comment out all styles to the main image section and when this was done I realised there were duplicate styles further down the stylesheet which were overwriting the styles further up the stylesheet.
+To fix I had to comment out all styles to the main image section and when this was done I realised there were duplicate styles further down the stylesheet which were overwriting the styles applied further up the stylesheet.

 - Header Styles that were not being appied
-    - A second bug during development: This bug was extra html closing tags left behind from copy and pasting code that prevented the header from loading its styles correctly.
-This tool some time to locate as it was not instantly obvious that the issue was with the markup.
+    - A second bug during development: This bug was caused by extra html closing tags left behind from copy and pasting code that prevented the header from loading its styles correctly.
+This took some time to locate as it was not instantly obvious that the issue was with the markup.
 It was not until removing all applied CSS styles to the page by commenting them out that it became obvious the issue was in the index.html file.

 # Bugs (Issues to be resolved)
 - One bug/issue that persists is the view of the site when on landscape orientation of a mobile viewport.
 The fixed header is too large and needs to be replaced with a hamburger menu or a header that scrolls with the webpage.